Jude and Zero

 Jude Kinkade and Zero are fictional characters from the VH1 series Hit the Floor, which chronicles the off-the-court drama surrounding a fictional professional basketball team, the Los Angeles Devils.
 Introduced in the 2014 season two premiere episode "Game Changer", Zero (Adam Senn) is a devious new addition to the Devils from a rival Ohio team, and Jude (Brent Antonello) is the junior agent assigned to him.
 Jude is also the estranged son of the Devils' unscrupulous owner, Oscar Kinkade (Don Stark).
 Jude and Zero's working relationship soon evolves into a sexual and then romantic one, which continues for two seasons until the series was cancelled by VH1 in 2016.
 Hit the Floor was later picked up by BET for a fourth season to air in 2018, with only Antonello returning.
+After the series cancellation after season four, creator James LaRosa revealed the official conclusion of their storyline: Zero returned to L.A and he and Jude rekindled their relationship, married, and had children via surrogacy.

 Fans and the press sometimes refer to the duo by the portmanteau "Zude".